One of the Asia’s most cosmopolitan city, Hong Kong makes an unforgettable first impression.

 The Hong Kong Science Museum seeks to promote interest in all sorts of science and inspire a love for learning.

-With numerous permanent exhibits, daily science demonstrations, interactive displays, and special exhibitions, the Hong Kong Science Museum is a great attraction for children and adults alike.
+With numerous permanent exhibits, demonstrations, interactive displays, and special exhibitions, the Hong Kong Science Museum is a great attraction for kids.

 33. Hong Kong Museum of History